dapper91/pydantic-xml/docs/source/pages/data-binding/unions.rst

 Model types
 ***********

 Union can be applied to model types either.
-The type declaration order matters since the first model matched wins.

 .. grid:: 2
     :gutter: 2